SmartCorrelatedSelection#

 With transform()

-it drops them from the dataset:
+, it drops the remaining features in the correlated group from the dataset:

 Xt = tr.fit_transform(X)